-Most people that come back home after having lived abroad for the first time experience this as reverse culture shock.
+Most people that come back home after having lived abroad for the first time experience reverse culture shock.

-Through travel and changing locations or being location independent, we can try lots of different masks and refine those down into creating the mask we want to be at any given time.
+Travel, changing locations is the fastest way to try lots of different masks on and consciously choose the mask you want to be wearing at any given time.

 It’s hard to hang out with all your old buddies, in all you old haunts, having all the same conversations, and become a new person.

 We are what we do repeatedly.
-And one of if not the most effective way to change who you are is to change your location, your venue, your environment.
+And one of if not the most effective way to change what you repeatedly do is to change your location, your venue, your environment.

 When you change your location, it’s a lot easier to wash away a lot of bad habits.
 That’s not to say if you move somewhere, you’ll become a different person, but you have a greater opportunity to make dramatic changes in your identity.